moatorres/node-design/README.md

   <h3 align="center">Node Design Patterns</h3>

   <p align="center">
-    Curated collection of gists, articles and snippets about JavaScript and TypeScript
+    Collection of gists, articles and snippets about JavaScript and TypeScript
     <br />
     <a href="https://github.com/moatorres/node-design-patterns"><strong>Explore the repo »</strong></a>
     <br />